More women have joined Germany's executive boards — but not many | DW | 27.10.2021

 One of a company's main goals is to turn a profit.
 Study after study have shown that as a rule profits tend to go up with the number of women filling management positions.
 In 2020, the consulting firm McKinsey showed that companies with higher gender diversity are 25% more likely to have above-average profits.
 Yet in Germany, the country's largest publicly listed companies are still mostly run by men.

 "I'm pained by the waste of resources when well-educated women don't help shape our economy and society as much as men do," said Sven Hagstromer, founder of the AllBright Foundation.
-"And it's something we can't afford, especially in light of the skilled worker shortage and aging population."
+"And it's something we can't afford, especially in light of the skilled worker shortage and aging population [in Germany]."

-If change continues at the rate recorded since the study was first launched five years ago, it would take 26 years to have an equal share of women and men on the boards of these 160 companies.
-At the accelerated pace seen over the last year, it would only take 11 years for Germany's executive boards to reach gender parity.
+If change continues at the rate recorded since the study was first launched five years ago, it would take 26 years for an equal share of women and men to be present on the boards of these 160 companies.
+At the accelerated pace seen over the last year, it would take only 11 years for Germany's executive boards to reach gender parity.

 "So, we're seeing a positive development, but to be clear, it's nowhere near enough," Wiebke Ankersen and Christian Berg, managing directors of the AllBright Foundation, wrote in the introduction to this year's report.